 Reimagine Your Classroom

-At Community School, we believe learning happens everywhere.
+At Sun Valley Community School, we believe learning happens everywhere.

 Ninth graders engage in service learning projects in Salt Lake City, during a week-long spring trip each year that offers invaluable insight into food insecurity, homelessness, and refugee concerns.

 Eighth grade students spend a week in Glacier National Park each fall studying climate science with leading experts in the field, a component of their fall term study of food production and sustainability.

 As juniors, Community School students immerse themselves in the work of Edward Abbey and Thoreau in the classroom and then venture to Canyonlands National Park in Southern Utah for a week-long backpacking trip.
 The trip includes a 48-hour solo to experience solitude first hand.
 The solo is a formative trip for many.

 The Kemmerer Family Greenhouse, located on our Trail Creek Campus is a learning space used across divisions.
 From understanding the fundamentals of plant science to developing sustainable food production strategies, students are engaged in hands-on learning here.

 Trail Creek, which runs through Community School's academic campus, serves as an ideal outdoor science laboratory.
 Students across divisions study aquatic insects, water quality, and a range of other earth science and biology topics right in their backyard.
 Fly fishing—curricular and extracurricular—is also a common site on the creek.
 In the 2016-17 year, fourth graders built tree houses along the bank.